List of Friday the 13th characters: Janessa

-Janessa Zachary, is one of the futuristic college students from Jason X. She has a wry sense of humor, and frequently trades insults with Tsuarnon, who she seems to have an unrequited crush on.
+Janessa, is one of the futuristic college students from Jason X. She has a wry sense of humor, and frequently trades insults with Tsuarnon, who she seems to have an unrequited crush on.
 She acts as a dominatrix for her professor in exchange for a better grade.
 She spends most of Jason's rampage avoiding the action and trying to take care of a traumatized Kinsa.
 In the climax, Jason punches a hole through the spaceship, depressurizing it, and causing people and objects to be sucked toward the hole.
 Janessa isn't wearing a spacesuit and grabs at the floor, but eventually loses her grip and is yanked through a grate and into the vacuum of space.
 Upon realizing what's about to happen, her last words are a bitter exclamation that "Oh, this sucks on so many levels."